coder/terraform-provider-coder/docs/resources/agent_instance.md

 page_title: "coder_agent_instance Resource - terraform-provider-coder"
 subcategory: ""
 description: |-
   Use this resource to associate an instance ID with an agent for zero-trust authentication.
-This association is done automatically for "googlecomputeinstance", "awsinstance", "azurermlinuxvirtualmachine", and "azurermwindowsvirtual_machine" resources.
+This association is done automatically for "google_compute_instance", "aws_instance", "azurerm_linux_virtual_machine", and "azurerm_windows_virtual_machine" resources.
 ---

 # coder_agent_instance (Resource)